wp-plugins/wp-construction-mode/readme.txt

 - Pro version now available, <a href="http://smartcatdesign.net/wp-construction-mode-pro-wordpress-plugin/" target="_blank" title="WP Construction Mode Demo">Go Pro</a><br>
 <br>
 <em>Recently added features:</em><br>
+- Shortcode support: Add your mailchimp, campaigh monitor, gravity forms, contact form or any other shortcode and it will be rendered on the loading page
 - Change Background: this feature will allow you to choose a background color, or set an image as a background<br>
 - Progress Bar & Timer: This will add a progress bar to notify people how long till your site is ready<br>